iszczesniak/cpp/specialization/index.md

 An example of a type specialization in the standard library is `std::vector<bool>`, i.e., a specialization of `std::vector` for type `bool`.
-This specialization has a similar interface as the primary interface, but a completely different implementation.
+This specialization has an interface similar to the interface of the primary template, but it has a completely different implementation.

 ## Przykład całkowitej specjalizacji